awslabs/aws-data-api-python-sdk/CallingMethods.md

 from lib.data_api_control_plane import DataApiControlPlane from data_api_client import DataAPIClient

-# get the region from the environment - connecting locally
+# get the region from the environment
 region = os.getenv("AWS_REGION")

 # create a control plane reference